 WHO IS THE ENTITY THAT HAS TO PERFORM?

+The tasks related to voluntary load shed in the functional model are listed below:

+Distribution Provider

+9. Directs Load-Serving Entities to communicate requests for voluntary load Curtailment.

+Load Serving Entity

+12. Receives requests from the Balancing Authority and Distribution Provider for voluntary load curtailment.

+13. Communicate requests for voluntary load curtailment to end-use customers as directed by the Balancing Authority and Distribution Provider.

 We either need to figure out who this is (which may mean we need to wait for the FMWG task force to figure it out), or we need to figure out how to assign it to someone else (e.g., if resources are not performing as directed, the BA will request that the RC issue a directive to those resource operators.)

+Unfortunately, the functional model does not seem to be of any assistance with this matter.
+Both of these entities communicate requests for voluntary load curtailment.
+DSM could certainly be considered voluntary load curtailment.
+The end-use customer will ultimately decide to include their load and, therefore to be consistent with our goal of assigning responsibility to the entity with control, the end-use customer is the applicable entity.

 Measures